 Changes Improved descriptions generally in many chapters.
 Improved readability of a lot of drawings and images.
 Order codes have been revised.
 Fixed bias calculation formula for restricted earth fault function.
 Was correctly in the code, just written wrong in the manual.
 Added power measurement side selection to power functions.
 Added new trip detections and fault types to measurement value recorder.
 Added user description parameter descriptions for digital inputs, digital outputs, logical inputs, logical outputs and GOOSE inputs.
 Arc point sensor HSO1 and HSO2 position fixed.
 Added spare part codes and compatibilities to option cards.

 Revision 2.07

 Date 7.7.2022

 Changes

 Revision 2.08

 Date 8.9.2022

-Changes - Added stage forcing parameter to function descriptions. - Fixes to "Real time signals to comm" description. - Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions. - Removed "Measurement update interval" settings from Modbus description.
-No longer in use. - Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus. - Added "Event logger" chapter.
+Changes Added stage forcing parameter to function descriptions.
+Fixes to "Real time signals to comm" description.
+Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions.
+Removed "Measurement update interval" settings from Modbus description.
+No longer in use.
+Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus.
+Added "Event logger" chapter.

 Revision 2.09

 Date 14.3.2023

 Changes Updated the Arcteq logo on the cover page and refined the manual's visual look.
 Added the "Safety information" chapter and changed the notes throughout the document accordingly.
 Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'.
 Updated the rated values for the change-over CPU digital outputs in "Technical data".
 Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements").

 Revision 2.10

 Date 19.6.2023

 Changes - Updated order codes.

 Revision 2.11

 Date 29.11.2023

 Changes Added the 5 ms update time in the measurement chapters.
 Added spring lock cage options for connectors.
 See the "Ordering information" chapter.
 Updated the contact address for technical support in the "Contact and reference information" chapter.

 Revision 2.12

-Date January 2024 Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2> function" Added Chinese and Kazakh languages as language options in "General menu".
+Date January 2024

+Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2> function" Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+Date September 2024

+Changes Added 5th harmonic maximum uptime parameter to transformer differential protection function.
+Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.

+Revision 2.14

+Date June 2025

+Changes Added clarification that transformer differential protection can be used for motor differential protection.
+Updated the product and packaging weights.
+Order code table updated.